chrissherlock/inside-libreoffice/sal/operating_system_layer/processes/ipc.md

 So far, so easy... but the platform specific implementations are where the warts start to show, especially the Unix version.

 The wrinkle, as seems to often be the case, is Java.
 The issue is that Java intercepts SIGSEGV, but then so does LibreOffice as it also processes SIGSEGV for a "crashguard".
-So as part of an incredible hack, OSL checks the process name to see if it starts with "soffice", and if it does then it special-cases this process by setting the SEGV, WINCH and ILL handlers to process as normal, and Java can then override these when it starts up.
+So as part of an incredible hack, OSL checks the process name to see if it starts with "soffice", and if it does then it special-cases this process by setting the SIGSEGV, SIGWINCH and SIGILL handlers to process as normal, and Java can then override these when it starts up - otherwise it ignores these signals.

 Interestingly, before the year 2000 it appears there was a Tomcat server in use called `stomcatd` - the code [originally looked for either `stomcatd` or `soffice`](https://cgit.freedesktop.org/libreoffice/core/plain/sal/osl/unx/signal.c?id=9399c662f36c385b0c705eb34e636a9aec450282) which was a "Portal Demo HACK", but this was [later removed](https://cgit.freedesktop.org/libreoffice/core/commit/sal/osl/unx/signal.c?id=0a1cc7826beade023be930ac966a465c11819d55) as it was entirely unclear what this was all about.